volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Always Enable Captcha Challenge

-Challenge rules can be used to selectively disable Captcha challenge or enable Javascript challenge for some requests..
+Challenge rules can be used to selectively disable Captcha challenge or enable JavaScript challenge for some requests..

 ### Always Enable Js Challenge

-Challenge rules can be used to selectively disable Javascript challenge or enable Captcha challenge for some requests..
+Challenge rules can be used to selectively disable JavaScript challenge or enable Captcha challenge for some requests..

 ### Any Asn